 Assessor Jim Rice said that Ms. Deane was correct that assessments are driving up the cost of taxes even though the tax rate in Durham went down 29.7%.
-He said some neighborhoods in Durham increased by 60-70% over last year's assessment.
+He said some neighborhoods in Durham increased by 60-70% over the last assessment.